ellisonr/the-office-trivia/README.md

 * The game is self-scoring.
 Once the submit button is clicked at the bottom, the user's score is displayed at the bottom of the screen.

+* The user's expertise ranking is also displayed below the score.

 ## Technologies Used

 * HTML
 * CSS
 * Javascript

+## How to play?

+Simply click on the circle inside the character who you think is the correct answer for the given question.
+Once completed, with all of the questions, click submit.